7. Work and Kinetic Energy#

 The Math

-The work done by a constant force is defined as the dot product of the force and the displacement,
+For a constant force acting over a straight displacement, the work done by the force is the dot product of the force and displacement.

 The Conclusion